run-llama/helm-charts/README.md

 helm search repo llamaindex
 ```

+## Validate

+There is a set of automated tests [here](https://github.com/run-llama/helm-charts/tree/main/charts/llamacloud/deployment_tests) that can be run to validate parts of the functionality of your deployment.
+It is recommended to run these tests after the initial installation of the helm chart and after every upgrade to the helm chart.

 ## Runbooks
 A collection of runbooks for common scenarios can be found in the [runbooks directory](./runbooks/) of this repo.